Roll20/roll20-api-scripts/ItsATrap_theme_5E_Generic/README.md

 but if needed, you can also specify which sheet the script is using from the theme-specific trap properties.

+This currently supports the following D&D 5E character sheets:

+* Roll20 Official
+* Community
+* Shaped

 ## Theme-specific properties
 The following trap properties are specific to this trap theme script.

 ### Character Sheet
 Manually specify which character sheet your game is using.
 By default, this will try to auto-detect your character sheet.

+You can also specify that you are using a custom character sheet.
+If you do so, an additional property will appear under this one to specify the attribute names used for the custom sheet.

 ### Attack Bonus
 The modifier for the trap's attack roll, if it makes an attack roll.